 She Who Wrote: Enheduanna and Women of Mesopotamia, ca. 3400–2000 B.C. is made possible through the generosity of Jeannette and Jonathan Rosen.

-Additional support is provided by Becky and Tom Fruin, Laurie and David Ying, and by a gift in memory of Max Elghanayan, with assistance from Lauren Belfer and Michael Marissen, and from an anonymous donor.
+Additional support is provided by the Andrew W. Mellon Research and Publications Fund, Becky and Tom Fruin, Laurie and David Ying, and by a gift in memory of Max Elghanayan, with assistance from Lauren Belfer and Michael Marissen, and from an anonymous donor.